jonathands/free-experience-apps/README.md

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/55e52258-d0f9-406c-a96a-0e0886a9868a" />

 # About
-This is curated list of Free Experience Apps, meaninhttps://apps.apple.com/us/app/focus-friend-by-hank-green/id6742278016eg completelly free and ad-free apps (see ABOUT-THIS-REPO for details)
+This is curated list of Free Experience Apps, free to experience mean completelly free and ad-free apps, with no progress or usage blocking for charges (see ABOUT-THIS-REPO for details)